v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Authenticated encryption, not a plain export folder.

-Vault JSONL lines, state files, raw records, and attachments are encrypted at rest with AES-256-GCM using 12-byte nonces and 16-byte authentication tags.
+Memory JSONL lines, state files, raw records, and attachments are encrypted at rest with AES-256-GCM using 12-byte nonces and 16-byte authentication tags.

 02 / keys